Top Secret (role-playing game): Reception

-Jerry Epperson reviewed Top Secret in Space Gamer No. 29.
-Epperson commented that "I liked the game, despite its faults.
+In Issue 29 of Space Gamer, Jerry Epperson reviewed Top Secret and commented "I liked the game, despite its faults.
 The system is new enough that the situations will not become blase (as with other role-playing games) for months or years.
 And it would be a sound investment for any fans of the James Bond, Executioner, or Avenger stories.
 Others would be wise to stick with fantasy, if they cannot associate with the heroes of the present."

-Top Secret/S.I. was ranked 38th in the 1996 reader poll of Arcane magazine to determine the 50 most popular roleplaying games of all time.
-The UK magazine's editor Paul Pettengale commented: "Top Secret is inspired more by The Man From U.N.C.L.E. and the lighter James Bond movies than real life.
-Players belong to an organisation of 'good guys' pitted against the 'bad guys' - a thinly veiled analogy of the Eastern Bloc.
-Gadgets and manners are more important than combat skills, and there are rarely nasty deaths."

-W.G.
-Armintrout comparatively reviewed Top Secret, Espionage!, and Mercenaries, Spies and Private Eyes in The Space Gamer No. 67.
-Armintrout commented that "Top Secret is a good game, though I think both of the newer games slightly eclipse it.
-It has the best combat system of the three - being neither too simple nor too complicated - and the widest variety of 'fun' devices.
+In Issue 67 of The Space Gamer, W.G.
+Armintrout compared Top Secret to rival spy role-playing games Espionage!, and Mercenaries, Spies and Private Eyes and commented "Top Secret is a good game, though I think both of the newer games slightly eclipse it.
+It has the best combat system of the three — being neither too simple nor too complicated — and the widest variety of 'fun' devices.
 Adventures are readily available for it.
 On the other hand, Top Secret is pretty lame when it comes to non-combat situations.
 If I were TSR, I'd be thinking about a new edition of the game to stay competitive."

-Reviews

-Challenge #36 (1988) - Top Secret/S.I.

-White Wolf #9 (1988) - Top Secret/S.I.